 The British troops performed well at Vaux (17th April), Beaumont (26th April 1794) and Willems (10th May 1794).
 An Austrian defeat at Tourcoing (17th-18th May 1794) forced the Duke of York to pull back.
 Forcing his to spread his army thinly to defend the area around Tournai.

 A month later, the Austrians suffered another defeat at Fleurus and the coalition began to collapse.
 French attacks along the Dutch coast threatened to cut The Duke of York off from his supply bases in England.
 His army began a retreat that was to prove impossible to reverse.

 As the winter weather closed in, the British morale showed signs of cracking.
 It manifested in cases of indiscipline and looting and the subsequent withdrawal into Germany saw the virtual destruction of the Duke of York’s command.

-March 1795, fewer than 6,000 British soldiers were eventually evacuated from Breman.
-The French were left in possession of the whole of the Netherlands.
+March 1795, fewer than 6,000 British soldiers had become eventually evacuated from Breman, ending the Flanders Campaign.
+The French became left in possession of the whole of the Netherlands.
 It was not an auspicious start to the war.